worldbank/blackmarbler/README.md

 <img src="man/figures/nasa_profile_info.png" alt="NASA Profile Home Information" width="500"/>
 </p>

-7. Go to the [NASA LAADS Archive](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A4/) and login (login botton on top right).
+7. Go to the [NASA LAADS Archive](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A4/) and login (login button on top right).
 You will see a page to authorize use of Sentinel3 and Meris.
 Click the green "Authorize" button.

 8. To obtain the bearer token, go to the [Earth Data Login](https://urs.earthdata.nasa.gov/users) page and login.
 On the top panel, click "Generate token".
 On this page, click "Show Token" to see the bearer token.